Alstom Metropolis: Major deployments

 During July 2006, OPRET signed an initial contract for the supply of 19 Metropolis trainsets to equip the first line of the Santo Domingo Metro with Alstom; these were configured to be nearly identical to the 9000 series on the Barcelona Metro save for the livery applied.
 In January 2011, an order was announced for a further 15 Alstom trainsets for Line 2.
 During March 2012, the first trainsets for the second line were delivered to the operator.

 Alstom secured a $253m (€200m) order in February 2010 from GVB for 23 six-car Type M5 Metropolis trainsets for the Amsterdam Metro.
 Three years later, this was followed by a supplemental order, valued at €42m ($53m), for five more trains.
 Each being configured to carry up to 1,000 passengers, they have replaced all of the legacy M1-M3 sets on the East Line as well as increased overall capacity, being used on all routes except Route 51.

 During March 2012, Singapore's Land Transport Authority placed an order valued at $303m for the supply of 34 Metropolis trains, 18 of which were for the North East Line (NEL) while the remaining 16 were allocated to Circle Line (CCL).
 Furthermore, accompanying signalling upgrades for both of these lines was also included in the arrangement.

 A total of 15 Metropolis trainsets were ordered for Hungary's Budapest Metro.
 During March 2014, operations of the type on the Metro's underground line four commenced, thus becoming the first automated metro line in Central-Eastern Europe.

 In 2010, Alstom secured a large order, valued at approximately $307m (€243m), to supply 42 train sets for Phase I of the Chennai Metro.
 The first nine trains were imported from Brazil and the remaining were manufactured at a new facility established at Sri City, Tada about 75 km from Chennai.
 The trains are air-conditioned with electrically operated automatic sliding doors and a regenerative braking system.
 The cars operate on 25 KV AC through an overhead catenary system with a maximum speed of 80 km/h.
 During July 2014, Alstom delivered the first pair of Metropolis trainsets, which were the first trains to be manufactured at Alstom's new Indian production site.

 During September 2014, Alstom was awarded a substantial contract to equip the Sydney Metro Northwest, Australia's first fully-automated rail network.
 The deal involved the production and supply of 22 six-car Metropolis train sets, along with the communications-based train control (CBTC) signalling infrastructure to facilitate its automated operations.

 In November 2020, Alstom secured a contract to provide 20 driverless Metropolis trainsets for the Athens Metro Line 4, due to open in 2028.
 During this time, Alstom also secured an order of 13 six-car Metropolis BM4 trains for use on Bucharest Metro line M5, for 100 million euros, which can be expanded up to 240 million euros for an extra 17 trains.
-These will also be equipped with Alstom's URBALIS 400 CBTC system onboard for STO operation.
+These will also be equipped with Alstom's URBALIS 400 CBTC system on board for STO operation.